 Great fit for: Educators, influencers, thought-leaders, and larger-lifestyle creators

-It’s unlikely that someone would by a $997 course if it is the only course you offer.
-But Tim demonstrates that he is able to provide real value with his free courses first and people are willing to make the investment in a premium course, because they are confident it will pay for itself and add more than $997 to their YouTube income.
+It’s unlikely that someone would buy a $997 course if it is the only course you offer.
+But Tim demonstrates that he is able to provide real value with his free courses first, and people are willing to make the investment in a premium course, because they are confident it will pay for itself and add more than $997 to their YouTube income.